Burger Boat Company: The Burger Boat Company Inc.

-Henry B. Burger founded the H. Burger Shipyard in 1863 in Manitowoc, WI.
-It produced its first welded steel yacht in 1938 and began using welded aluminum in 1952.
+Burger built the USA's first steel-hulled yacht, the 24m S/V Tamaris in 1938, with newly developed electric arc welding technology and began using welded aluminum in 1952 with the 11m Virginia.

 Of the 500 yachts built in the company's history, there are about 250 still in service.

 David Ross and partner Jim Ruffolo, Chicago entrepreneurs, acquired the bankrupt company in 1993.
 Ross retired in 2007.
 Burger is now headed by Jim Ruffolo, President/CEO.
 About 350 employees build an average of three yachts a year.